cloudnative-pg/cloudnative-pg/docs/src/installation_upgrade.md

 (please follow the instructions in the above sections).

-The second step is automatically executed after having updated the controller, triggering a rolling update of every deployed PostgreSQL instance to use the new instance manager.
-If the `primaryUpdateStrategy` is set to `supervised`, users need to complete the rolling update by manually promoting a new instance through the `cnp` plugin for `kubectl`.
+The second step is automatically executed after having updated the controller, by default triggering a rolling update of every deployed PostgreSQL instance to use the new instance manager.
+The rolling update procedure culminates with a switchover, which is controlled by the `primaryUpdateStrategy` option, by default set to `unsupervised`.
+When set to `supervised`, users need to complete the rolling update by manually promoting a new instance through the `cnp` plugin for `kubectl`.

 !!!
 Seealso "Rolling updates"
     This process is discussed in-depth on the [Rolling Updates](rolling_update.md) page.